-The Wake Forest School of Medicine Alzheimer’s Disease Prevention Program offers patients a chance to participate in clinical trials that may impede the development of mild cognitive impairment or Alzheimer’s disease and help the functioning of the aging brain.
+The Wake Forest School of Medicine Alzheimer’s Disease Core Center offers patients a chance to participate in clinical trials that may impede the development of mild cognitive impairment or Alzheimer’s disease and help the functioning of the aging brain.

 The Alzheimer’s Disease Prevention Participant Repository is an observational study that will be used to identify and characterize early risk factors that predict memory decline and dementia in adults, with or without early signs of memory impairment.